love2d-community/awesome-love2d/README.md

 # Other Awesome Lists

-* [awesome-lua](https://github.com/LewisJEllis/awesome-lua) - A list like this one, but more general and encompassing all of Lua's uses.
+* [awesome-lua](https://github.com/LewisJEllis/awesome-lua) - A list like this one, but more general and encompassing all of Lua's uses
-* [awesome-love-shaders](https://github.com/karai17/awesome-love-shaders) - A collection of shaders designed to work in LÖVE.
+* [awesome-love-shaders](https://github.com/karai17/awesome-love-shaders) - A collection of shaders designed to work in LÖVE
-* [awesome-pico8](https://github.com/felipebueno/awesome-PICO-8) - A curated list of PICO-8 resources, tutorials, tools and more.
+* [awesome-pico8](https://github.com/felipebueno/awesome-PICO-8) - A curated list of PICO-8 resources, tutorials, tools and more

 Other awesome lists can be found in the [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) list.